+Our client needed to visualise the construction of a headhouse that would be submitted as part of a tender.
 We had several challenges to overcome with this project; firstly, we needed to clearly show the two types of building work being carried out – mechanical and electrical (M&E), and civil works.
 Secondly, we were provided with 2D section and plan drawings to work from, yet to display the build in a clear and accurate way, we needed to translate it into a three-dimensional space.

-When drawing the building, each layer had to first be individually illustrated, and then slot together as a larger, zoomed out piece (see below).
-Once this was achieved, it was a case of deconstructing and reconstructing each section and starting to build up the construction sequence to match the simple 2D sketches supplied by the client.
+When drawing the building, each layer was first individually illustrated, and then slotted together as a larger, zoomed out piece.
+Once this was achieved, it was a case of deconstructing and reconstructing each section and building up the construction sequence to match the simple 2D sketches supplied by the client.

 Finally, colour was intentionally applied to clearly differentiate between the two different construction works.